cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 At the next table a woman sleeps with her head on the table, three children next to her playing a finger game.
 Around her there are a lot of bags filled with all kinds of things.
 Opposite to her, a man reads a leaflet to others, which is commented on vividly again and again.
-One table further on there are two dark figures, one spooning a soup, the other staring at a glass of beer.
+One the next table there are two dark figures, one spooning a soup, the other staring at a glass of beer.

-The beggar sits on the floor leaning against a wall and spoons his soup very concentrated with a slightly trembling hand.
+The beggar sits on the floor leaning against a wall and eats his soup very concentrated with a slightly trembling hand.
 As the plate is empty, he carefully places it on his lap and turns his gaze to Hilde.
 He looks at her for a long time with a gentle gaze.